-Try cuttroat trout fishing soon after the opener in late May or when the searuns come back with salmon in the late summer and early fall.
+Try cutthroat trout fishing soon after the opener in late May or when the searuns come back with salmon in the late summer and early fall.

 Speaking of those smallmouths, there is non-stop action here for bass anglers and really anyone who wants to soak some bait or fling a lure.
 ODFW encourages anglers to keep all the smallies they can.
-Heck, they’ve even allowed use of spears and spear guns on the bass.
+Heck, they’ve even allowed use of spears and spear guns on the bass with seasonal emergency rules.

 Other warmwater fish you might find in part of the lower river and Fat Elk Slough include some largemouth bass, panfish and bullhead catfish.
 There’s no harvest limit on bass on the Coquille system.

 This is a skinny lake with two long arms, with William M. Tugman State Park located on the south end near the bottom of its U-shape, on the Coos County side of the line.

 Eel Lake is just north of the famous Tenmile Lakes.

 Nearby Hall Lake, just across Highway 101, is a 14-acre water with largemouth bass fishing.

 These small lakes located in the city of Coos Bay are most popular for the good numbers of hatchery rainbow trout planted here, especially in the late winter and spring.